Tomay0/VegeBot/README.md

 # How to run

-Make sure ffmpeg, espeak, python and pip are installed.
+Make sure ffmpeg, python and pip are installed.

-Add your discord token into project root folder.
+Add your discord bot's token into project root folder.
 Call it ```token.txt```

 Then open the terminal at the project root folder and do the following: